Maurizio Cattelan and His Obsession with Pigeons

 Also, the façade of the central building of the Biennale called the Palace of Exhibitions (formerly known as the Italian Pavilion) was full of them.

-This piece was called "Turisti" which in italian means “tourists”.
+This piece was called Turisti which in Italian means “tourists”.

-I guess if there was anything really provocative about this work it was in its relationship to time", Cattelan has said, "Time doesn’t affect this place; basically all the Biennales look the same.
+I guess if there was anything really provocative about this work it was in its relationship to time.
+Time doesn’t affect this place; basically all the Biennales look the same.
 If I could, I would love to set up the same show twice in two consecutive Biennales.
-I think that no-one would notice.
-So I installed the birds and the birdshit to prove that everything stands still in that place, that 'Time goes by so slowly'- that is another song."
+I think that no one would notice.
+So I installed the birds and the birdshit to prove that everything stands still in that place, that “Time goes by so slowly” – that is another song.

 However pigeons are quite international things.
 They also fit perfectly well in the environment of the Guggenheim Museum, where Maurizio Cattelan’s retrospective took place in 2011.

 In 2016 at Monnaie in Paris, where a huge exhibition of Cattelan was held, he showed another piece of art with pigeons.
 It was an untitled sculpture of Cattelan peeking out from a hole in the floor and Others – pigeons that overlook visitors from different vantage points throughout the space.
 It is a very weird feeling when you realize they are up there, looking at you and the other visitors.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.